By the end of this section, you should be able to…

 Ethics in Participatory Research

 At a very basic level, the protection of any participants who assist or participate in your research is the basis for ensuring good ethical practice in research.
 For those working in medical sciences, ethics deal with the physical and mental health of participants, and ensuring that they are informed sufficiently to fully agree to participate.
-The same principles apply when conducting research for AHSS subjects.
+The same principles apply when conducting research for Arts, Humanities and Social Science (AHSS) subjects.
 While the physical well-being of participants is less likely to be at risk in AHSS-based research, the mental well-being, and need to ensure that participants are well informed is still vital.

 The kind of research data that would usually be subject to ethical approval includes (but is not necessarily limited to: